DIY Small Picnic Table Plans (4ft, 5ft & 6ft Sizes)

 Drill

-You’ll use a drill to bore the countersink holes and drive the screws that join the parts together.
+You’ll use a drill to make the countersink holes and drive the screws that join the parts together.
 You can also use an impact driver to attach the screws instead.

 Related: Impact Driver vs Drill: Which to Use & Why